-- a) Activation of abdominal vagal afferents, either mechanoreceptors located in the muscle layers or afferents terminating in close apposition to the mucosa activated by neuroactive agents (e.g. 5-hydroxytrytamine [5-HT], substance P [SP], cholecystokinin [CCK]) released locally from the EECs to act at receptors expressed by afferent nerve terminals.
-Among the EEC cells the enterochromaffin cells (EC) in the duodenum and jejunum contain most of the 5-HT present in the body of humans and other mammals which when released by chemical (e.g. cancer chemotherapy, oral emetics) and pathological (e.g. inflammation) stimuli has a particularly prominent role in induction of emesis via activating abdominal vagal afferent nerve terminals(Figure 2) - b) Release of neuroactive agents into the hepatic portal vein and subsequently the systemic circulation to act on the area postrema, a circumventricular organ located at the caudal extremity of the fourth ventricle where the blood-brain and cerebrospinal fluid-brain barriers are relatively permeable (Figure 2).
-These agents may originate from the EECs (e.g. glucagon like-1 peptide [GLP-1], CCK) but also as cytokines from inflamed or damaged GI epithelia.
+a) Activation of abdominal vagal afferents, either mechanoreceptors located in the muscle layers or afferents terminating in close apposition to the mucosa activated by neuroactive agents (e.g. 5-hydroxytrytamine [5-HT], substance P [SP], and cholecystokinin [CCK]) released locally from the EECs to act at receptors expressed by afferent nerve terminals.
+Among the EEC cells, the enterochromaffin (EC) cells in the duodenum and jejunum contain most of the 5-HT present in the body of humans and other mammals, which when released by chemical (e.g. cancer chemotherapy and oral emetics) and pathological (e.g. inflammation) stimuli, has a particularly prominent role in induction of emesis via activating abdominal vagal afferent nerve terminals(Fig. 2)